Zdeněk Nehoda

+Zdeněk Nehoda (born 9 May 1952) is a Czech former footballer who played as a forward.

+International career

-Zdeněk Nehoda (born 9 May 1952, in Hulín) is a former Czech football forward.
-At international level, he played for Czechoslovakia, making 91 appearances and scoring 31 goals, usually as a right-winger.
+At international level, Nehoda played for Czechoslovakia, making 91 appearances and scoring 31 goals, usually as a right winger.
 He was a participant in the 1982 FIFA World Cup.
 He won a gold medal in the UEFA Euro 1976 and a bronze medal in the UEFA Euro 1980.

+Agent career

-He is currently an agent, representing a number of Czech and foreign players.
+Nehoda is currently an agent, representing a number of Czech and foreign players.